FireBlaster223/Linear-and-Non-Linear-Caesar-Chyper/README.md

 I write the message `Hello World !` and chooses the Non Linear Cypher with the key value 5, so the program add + 5 for every carachter in the text.
 `Hello World !` + 5 --> `ifjgjQkvsy)]yyvm&` .

+obs: The crip.py is the main program and criptografia.py is where the funcions are.